THE VFA PIONEER HISTORIES PROJECT

 JL: I had a lot to learn, but not all that much to learn.
 Racism and sexism are inextricably intertwined.

-MJC: Talk about the women’s rights movement and how that phenomenon [influenced you]?
+MJC: Talk about the women’s rights movement and how that phenomenon influenced you?

-We weren’t representing very many plaintiffs, every once in a while we would.
-We were the first people to bring [forward] a sexual harassment case in this country.
-[In 1974] Barnes V Costle established the principle that sexual harassment was sex discrimination and a violation of Title VII of the ’64 Civil Rights Act.
-With the National Women’s Law Center [then the Women’s Rights Project of the Center for Law and Social Policy], we were operating as the legal arm of the women’s movement.
+We weren’t representing very many plaintiffs in court, but every once in a while, we would.
+We were the first people to bring forward a sexual harassment case in this country.
+In 1974 Barnes v Costle established the principle that sexual harassment was sex discrimination and a violation of Title VII of the 1964 Civil Rights Act.

 MJC: Where was the work you did afterwards directed at?
 The Hill?
 In terms of getting the laws implemented.